MissingCore/react-native-metadata-retriever/README.md

 function getArtwork(uri: string): Promise<string | null>;
 ```

-Returns the base64 image string for the media file of the provided uri.
+Returns a base64 string representing the embedded artwork.

 > **Note:** Defaults to returning up to `5 MB` of data.
 Can be configured with [`updateConfigs`](#updateConfigs).